Bonanza: The Lost Episodes:

-Location Scenes Filmed at: Janss Conejo Ranch, Southern California with June 1961 stock footage of the stagecoach at Solitude Canyon, Lake Tahoe, Nevada.
+Location Scenes Filmed at: Albertson Ranch, Southern California with June 1961 stock footage of the stagecoach at Solitude Canyon, Lake Tahoe, Nevada.
 Later in the story is a montage of shots that starts off with September 1967 stock footage of the Cartwrights and Candy crossing the creek at Solitude Canyon, as they search for Kully Mako, fading to Ben riding at Keyesville, Hoss riding alongside the river in Kernville and September 1967 stock shot of Candy riding through the upper slopes at Tahoe Meadows, Lake Tahoe, Nevada.

 Filming date: October 23 to October 30, 1967.

 285.)
 A Girl Named George

 Trick photography is employed to help a killer beat a murder rap, to prove he was not there at the time of the murder he

 committed.
 However, the camera also proves to be his undermining.